jozefgloncak/jozefgloncak.github.io/README.md

 * [canvas_game_avoid_obstacles.html](canvas_game_avoid_obstacles.html) - simple game. square has to be traversed through gaps in vertical obstacles.
 Code contains classes, class inheritance.
 Handling key arrow press and release, animation
 * [canvas_game_click_squares.html](canvas_game_click_squares.html) - click all squares until all disappear.
 Below canvas is simple timer which track length of game.
 * [tone_generator.html](tone_generator.html) - generates some basic tones after press key on keyboard (press of 'c' key => generate c4 tone).
+* [canvas_square_circling.html](canvas_square_circling.html) - square is going in circle which has still the same diameter and speed is constant.
+Nothing depends on frame frequency
+* [canvas_buble_sorting.html](canvas_buble_sorting.html) - sorting demo (quick sort).
+Demonstrate (step-by-step) how quick sort alrogithm works.
+It is possible to view it in automatic mode (no interaction) or manual mode where it is possible to klik on button to get to next step of algorithm.
+In automatic mode it is possible to specify frequency of rendering next sorting step.

 ## study code
 Contains code which was developed during study of some frontend development aspect.